 Cowboy Chili Ingredients-

-1 pound boneless beef top sirloin steak, cut into small, bite-size pieces
+- 1 pound boneless beef top sirloin steak, cut into small, bite-size pieces (or chuck roast)

 How To Make Steak Cowboy Chili-

 Sprinkle steak pieces evenly with salt and pepper.
-Heat oil in a 6-quart saucepan over medium-high heat for 1 minute.
+Heat oil in a 6-quart saucepan or Dutch oven over medium-high heat for 1 minute.
 Add steak pieces, onion, garlic and chili powder.
 Cook for 5 minutes or until steak is browned on all sides and onion is tender, stirring frequently.

 Add undrained beans, both types of undrained tomatoes, tomato paste, water, sugar and red pepper; blend well.
 Bring to a boil.
 Reduce heat to low; simmer, uncovered for 10 minutes, stirring occasionally.
 Serve with optional toppings, if desired.

-You may replace the can of tomato paste and 1 cup of water with 1 15 oz can of Hunt’s Tomato Sauce.
+You may replace the can of tomato paste and 1 cup of water with one 15 oz can of Hunt’s Tomato Sauce.